Urbanoid/grant-framework/applications/Neutronix.md

 > 1. Where and how does your project fit into the XPR Network ecosystem?
 >
->    MetalX is central to the project as the tokenized liquidity provided by Canadian CUs will be hosted on the XPR Network.
+>    MetalX is central to the project as the tokenized liquidity provided by Canadian Credit Unions (CUs) will be hosted on the XPR Network.
 >
 > 2. Who is your target?
 >